Skip to main content

 Deep TMS (dTMS)

-A form of TMS using H-coil technology (developed by BrainsWay) that can stimulate deeper brain structures (up to 4cm) compared to standard figure-8 coils.
-FDA-cleared for depression, OCD, and smoking cessation.
+A form of TMS using H-coil technology (BrainsWay) that can stimulate deeper brain structures (up to 4cm).
+FDA-cleared for depression and OCD.

 DLPFC (Dorsolateral Prefrontal Cortex)

-The primary brain target for TMS depression treatment, located in the front of the brain.
+The primary brain target for TMS depression treatment.
 Underactivity in the left DLPFC is associated with depression.
-Most TMS protocols target this area.

 Double-Blind Study